Search Results for

 When updating the host, you also have to update baseUrl to match the new host.

 You must still support old host as all previous installs will be calling on the baseUrl at the installed version.
-In order to be able to decomission the old host, you must make sure all consumers updated their installs to latest version.
+In order to be able to decommission the old host, you must make sure all consumers updated their installs to latest version.

 Warning